-The Philadelphia Center is managed by Hope College and is recognized by the Great Lakes Colleges Association, Inc. The Philadelphia Center provides opportunities for professional and graduate school exploration, intellectual development, and personal growth in the heart of America's fifth largest city.
-This accredited program features field placements, seminars, and independent living.
+The Philadelphia Center is managed by Hope College and is recognized by the GLCA, Inc. Students receive a full semester of credit from Hope for their experience in Philadelphia.
+The program provides opportunities for professional exploration, intellectual development, and personal growth in the heart of one of America's largest and most dynamic cities.
+Students will enjoy career-building internships, academic coursework, and facilitated city living

 Each fall and spring semester, 75-100 liberal arts students from across the country participate in the program.
-The Philadelphia Center also offers Summer in the City, a nine-week program designed to accommodate students who are unable to attend The Center for a full semester.
-Students select an internship from more than 800 placement opportunities, and they design a Learning Plan that provides the structure for integrating work experience with educational, social, and professional development objectives.
-Students create a portfolio which includes evidence of their learning.
+Students take part in The Philadelphia Center's unique Housing and Placement Processes to find the apartment and internship that best fits their needs.
+Students will create a Learning Plan that provides the structure for integrating work experience with educational, social, and professional development objectives.